Skip to main content

 In addition to these campus-wide student learning outcomes, Mass Communication graduates will be able to:

-6. Evaluate mass communication theories and assess their use.
-(Specialized Knowledge)
+3. Evaluate Mass Communication theories and assess their use (Specialized Knowledge)

-7. Demonstrate proper application of industry tools and techniques common to mass communication.
+4. Demonstrate proper application of industry tools and techniques common to Mass Communication.
 (Applied Learning)

-9. Reflect on and respond to ethical, social, civic, and/or environmental challenges at local, national, and/or global levels.
-(Personal and Social Responsibility)
+5. Reflect on and respond to ethical, social, civic, and/or environmental challenges in mass media at local, national, and/or global levels (Personal and Social Responsibility)

-10. Find relevant sources of information, evaluate information critically, and apply information appropriately and effectively to specific purposes.
-(Information Literacy)
+6. Find relevant media media artifacts of information, evaluate information critically, and apply information, appropriately and effectively to specific purposes (Information Literacy)